 Preconception care can occur over several visits.
 These visits are to discuss your health before your pregnancy.
 Your health care provider will ask you about the foods you eat (nutrition), history of smoking, drugs or alcohol use, your weight, and use of medications that may be safe or unsafe to take during pregnancy.
 You may be asked about you and your partner’s family genetic history to see if genetic screening is needed.
 If you are not planning pregnancy right away, your provider may ask about your family planning needs.

 Reproductive Life Plan

 Thinking about your goals for having or not having children and how to achieve these goals is called a reproductive life plan.
 There are many kinds of reproductive life plans.
 Your plan will depend on your personal goals and dreams.
-Download and utilize the Reproductive Life Plan.
-This document will serve as a guide for you as you plan for your future.
 Click here† for additional information about planning a pregnancy.

 If you are not ready for pregnancy

 Contraception (birth control, family planning) is important to consider if you are not planning to get pregnant immediately.
 Preventing pregnancy when you are not ready to be pregnant is an important part of preconception health.
 Work with your healthcare provider to choose contraception that is right for you.
 VA offers contraception care.
 Speak to your provider about which methods are best suited to you and your lifestyle.